-Overall, my writings reflect a search to sort out the diverse aspects of suffering, and offer ‘solutions’ if possible.
+Overall, my writings reflect a search to sort out the diverse aspects of suffering, and offer solutions if possible.
 The Tradeoff feels like the culmination of this search.
 I now fully realize how much human psycho-emotional suffering is a direct result of civilization and its hierarchical basis.
 In addition, the sobering fact that each generation of a species, including us, is just evolutionary cannon fodder moves me to look to the distant future to find hope for our species.
-Seeing this as merely an aspect of Mother Nature’s balancing act gives me peace.
-Although not a ‘solution’ per se, perhaps it may help resolve some troubling issues for others.
+Seeing this as merely an aspect of Mother Nature’s balancing process gives me peace.
+Although not a solution per se, perhaps this overview may help resolve some troubling issues for others.
 Note: I find it essential, however, to keep the gist of the tradeoff humanity made in a constant active corner of my awareness.
 This serves as practicing of the constant, as chapter #52 observes,

 (1) A symptoms point of view is the search for the underlying causes of observable phenomena, and the even deeper causes of those causes… ad infinitum.
 Here, the question reigns supreme; the answer becomes just a passing effect on the quest for noticing deeper causes.
 No leaping to the ‘answer of the day’ here.

 (2) The more sophisticated a civilization, the more diverse its cultural activity.
 Diversity divides rather than unites.
 On the other hand, diversity is healthy if there is enough diversity to thwart a tyranny of the majority.
 You can see the inherent tension civilization must cope with.
-We want to have our cake and eat it too.
+Wanting to have it both ways is challenging!

 Cultural life divides itself up into narrower and narrower niches.
 Think of any area of life and compare it to history vis-à-vis specialization and sub-specialization.
 Advancing technology plays a big part in this, but so too does the bureaucratic infrastructure necessary to support an advancing civilization.